 Variable Number Characteristic Correlation Coefficient (r)

-1. Area of Padasekharam under the convenor -0.099
+1 Area of Padasekharam under the convenor - 0 099

-2. Group size 0.002
+2 Group size 0 002

-3. Age 0.142
+3 Age 0 142

-4. Education 0.160
+4 Education 0 160

-5. Farming Experience -0.161
+5 Farming Experience - 0 161

-6. Main Occupation 0.041
+6 Main Occupation 0 041

-7. Annual income 0.013
+7 Annual income 0 013

-8. Social participation 0.035
+8 Social participation 0 035

-9. Cosmopoliteness 0.230
+9 Cosmopoliteness 0 230

-10. Extension orientation 0.055
+10 Extension orientation 0 055

-11. Communication behaviour 0.176+
+11 Communication behaviour 0 176+

-12. Training -0.173+
+12 Training -0 173 +

-13. Training need 0.212
+13 Training need 0 212

-16. Innovativeness 0.030
+16 Innovativeness - 0 030

 1 2 3

-17. Knowledge 0.158
+17 Knowledge 0 158

-18. Self confidence 0.082
+18 Self confidence 0 082

-19. Economic motivation 0.131
+19 Economic motivation 0 131

-20. Attitude towards Group Farming 0.089
+20 Attitude towards Group Farming 0 089

-21. Constraints in the implementation of the programme 0.127
+21 Constraints in the implementation of the programme 0 127

-22. Farm size 0.018
+22 Farm sıze 8000

-- Significant at 0.05 level - + Significant at 0.10 level
+- \ Significant at 0 05 level - + Significant at 0 10 level

-Correlation analysis revealed that out of 20 independent variables, two variables ... v.g. ... cosmopoliteness and training need were also significantly related with the dependent variable role perception at 0.05 level of significance.
-However, other two variables namely communication behaviour and training were also significantly related with role perception at 0.10 level of significance.
-The degree of relationship was maximum in the case of cosmopoliteness (r = 0.230) followed by training need (r =0.212).
-It was also noticed that, training had negative correlation with role perception.
+Correlation analysis revealed that out of 20 independent variables two variables such as cosmopoliteness and training need were also significantly related with dependent variable role perception at 0 05 level significance However two other variables communication behaviour and training were also significantly related with role perception at 0 10 level of significance The degree of relationship was maximum in the case of cosmopoliteness (r 0 230) followed by training need (r -0 212) It was also noticed that training had negative correlation with role perception

-Fig.3 Empirical model of Role Perception of respondents with their Personal and situational characteristics.
+Fig 3 Empirical model of Role Perception of respondents with their Personal and situational characteristics

 Non significant

 Positive and significant

-----> Negative and significant
+Negative and significant

-STEPWISE REGRESSION ANALYSIS :
+STEPWISE REGRESSION ANALYSIS

-The evidence by correlation coefficients showed that each of the personal and situational characteristics had some effect on the role perception of respondents.
-The relationships were expressed in terms of simple correlation coefficients.
-However, it could be assumed that role perception need not be fully influenced by any one of these factors selected in isolation, but by all of them as a part of an interdependent system with reciprocal and interactive relationships.
-Hence, the joint influence of a]] the selected personal and situational characteristics on the role perception determined through was stepwise regression analysis and the results are given in Table 4.
+The evidence by correlation coefficients showed that each of the personal and situational characteristics had some effect. the role perception of respondents relationships were expressed in terms of simple correlation could be assumed that coefficients However ı.t. perception need not be fully influenced by any one of these factors selected in isolation but by all of them as a part of an interdependent system with reciprocal and interactive relationships Hence, the joint influence of all selected personal and situational characteristics on the role perception determined through was stepwise regression analysis and the results are given in Table 4

-Stepwise Regression analysis of Selected Personal and Situational Characteristics of Respondents with Their Role Perception.
+Stepwise Regression analysis of Selected Personal and Situational Characteristics of Respondents with Their Role Perception

-Var.
-No. Characteristic Regression Coefficient t Value F '
+Var No Characteristic Regression t Coefficient Value Г

-9 Cosmopoliteness 0.52088 2.769
+9 Cosmopoliteness 0 52088 2 769

-12 Training -l.8068 2.268 6.82
+12 Training 1 8068 2 268 6 82

-13 Training need 0.086077 2.613
+13 Training need 0 086077 2 613